 This post was contributed by Xanthe Coward, a COE09 conference delegate.
 Many thanks also to Xanthe for her live-tweeting during the sessions.
 You can catchup with all the hashtagged contributions to the Twitter stream by searching for #coe09

-Last weekend Brisbane's !Metro Arts played host to 100 independent theatre practitioners, including professional and emerging playwrights, performers, directors, producers and promoters from all over Australia.
+Why are doing a theatre conference?
+Why are you doing theatre?
+Do you want to be in Cats or something?!Last weekend Brisbane's !Metro Arts played host to 100 independent theatre practitioners, including professional and emerging playwrights, performers, directors, producers and promoters from all over Australia.
 In what turned out to be a particularly conversational 3 day program !Metro Arts, in cooperation with Jute and Playlab, set about challenging the definition of what it is to be an artist in the independent theatre sector in Australia, and asked, “How will it - and you - survive?”
 The question in the block-quote above was put to one of the delegates by a friend, and it seems to sum up the attitude of many of the broader population who aren't aware of theatre - apart from the blockbuster musical - or who don't really understand how and where else this thing called theatre gets made.
 Last weekend, however, pedestrians on Brisbane city’s Edward Street, as well as visitors to New Farm's Powerhouse might have noticed that theatre is something that attracts an extremely eclectic crowd.
 Continue reading Theatre conference?
 You want to be in Cats or something?